Japanese Language Education 日本語教育

 For details on these courses, please click the link below.

-In addition, the Faculty of Engineering and the affiliated International Education Support Center for Engineering offer their own Japanese language courses for undergraduate and graduate students belonging to the School of Engineering, the Graduate School of Engineering or the Graduate School and Faculty of Information Science and Electrical Engineering, from introductory level to advanced level.
+In addition, the Faculty of Engineering and the affiliated Center for International Engineering Education offer their own Japanese language courses for undergraduate and graduate students belonging to the School of Engineering, the Graduate School of Engineering or the Graduate School and Faculty of Information Science and Electrical Engineering, from introductory level to advanced level.
 These courses meet the various needs and levels of the students for improving their Japanese in daily, academic or professional life.

 How to register